hyriver/pynhd/README.rst

     slope[slope.slope < 0] = np.nan

 Next, we retrieve the medium- and high-resolution flowlines within the bounding box of our watershed and compare them.
-Moreover, Since serveral web services offer access to NHDPlus database, ``NHDPlusHR`` has an argument for selecting a service and also an argument for automatically switching between services.
+Moreover, Since several web services offer access to NHDPlus database, ``NHDPlusHR`` has an argument for selecting a service and also an argument for automatically switching between services.